-By giving the President the power to "fill up all Vacancies that may happen during the Recess of Senate," the Framers ensured that the President could fill any vacancies that existed when the Senate was unable to perform its advise-andconsent function, whether because it was in a recess between sessions or during a session.
-This interpretation is consistent with Framing-era understandings of the term "recess," and nothing in the text or history of the Clause compels a contrary result.
-The court below rested its holding in large the rarity of intra-session part on appointments during the Founding period, even though the rarity of such appointments is readily explained by the rarity of such recesses during this period.
-That fact provides no basis for ignoring the Constitution's text and structure and longstanding practice subsequent to the Framing period.
+By giving the President the power to "fill up all Vacancies that may happen during the Recess of the Senate," the Framers ensured that the President could fill any vacancies that existed when the Senate was unable to perform its advise-andconsent function, whether because it was in a recess between sessions or during a session.
+This interpretation is consistent with Framing-era understandings of the term "recess," and the court below points to nothing in the Clause's text or history that compels a contrary result.
+The court below rested its holding in large part on the rarity of intra-session recess appointments during the Founding period, even though the rarity of such appointments is readily explained by the rarity of such recesses during this period.
+That fact provides no basis for ignoring the Constitution's text and structure and the longstanding practice subsequent to the Framing period.